FORMEL Skin Onboarding

 Analysis

-• They would like to see that their doctor is a real person
+• They wanted to see that their doctor was a real person.

-• An overview of their routine with tips and information on the products
+• An overview of the daily routine with product tips and ingredient information.

 Impact & Conclusions